swiftlang/swift/docs/ABIStabilityManifesto.md

 Resilient types are required to have opaque layout when exposed outside their resilience domain.
 Inside a resilience domain, this requirement is lifted and their layout may be statically known or opaque as determined by their type (see [previous section](#opaque-layout)).

 Annotations may be applied to a library's types in future versions of that library, in which case the annotations are versioned, yet the library remains binary compatible.
-How how this will impact the ABI is still under investigation [[SR-xxxx]()].
+How how this will impact the ABI is still under investigation [[SR-3911](https://bugs.swift.org/browse/SR-3911)].

 #### <a name="abstraction-levels"></a>Abstraction Levels